 (J)- if you are decided to polish a matrix opal, you can pursue the same process.
 The opal usually polishes, but the ironstone matrix will be dry.
 A helpful method is to clean the opal as explained, and then permit the pad dry faintly.
 Use more force while you maintain the stone moving, so that you can sense the stone to get even warm.

 Remember that you are cleaning the matrix, not the opal spots of your stone.
 Be careful while heating the stone along your polishing pad, which can develop the finish of the matrix, but be, reminded that too much heat can break the opal.
 This method needs a bit of practice, but the outcomes can be worth it.

 (K)- this is process where you can do the finishing of the back.
 When you are completed polishing, eliminate the stone from its dop stick.
 You can use light to standard pressure for roughly about 220-280 for your grit wheel in order to take out any residue of the doping matter.

 You must keep the stone flat against the wheel, but turn it slightly so that scratches will be avoided on its back.
 At this point, select what you prefer for the specific size of the stone.
 When you arrived with the suitable thickness, apply the 220 or 280-grit for the wheel that can be help to minimize chipping when setting.

-depending on the manifestation of the back and your taste, you can either think the completed opal, or get a more finished look by checking the back through the remaining chain of finer wheels.
+Depending on the manifestation of the back and your taste, you can either think the opal completed, or get a more finished look by checking the back through the remaining chain of finer wheels.
 You must regard the back portion of stones by means of 1200 or 3000-grit wheels.